Rishi Sunak Keir Starmer and Ed Davey larger, House of Commons, c House of Commons CC BY . bit.ly SLASH gERa

 Who will be the next Prime Minister: Rishi Sunak, Keir Starmer, or Ed Davey?
 Images have been cropped.
 Credit: House of Commons CC BY 3.0 bit.ly/3g0ER6a

-With less than a week to go before the public heads to the polls, here’s a quick recap of the essential points for those in the built environment from each of the main parties’ manifestos.
+With just a few days to go before the public heads to the polls, here’s a quick recap of the essential points for those in the built environment from each of the main parties’ manifestos.

 What follows is by no means a complete look, but should provide a decent snapshot of the Conservative Party, Labour Party, and Liberal Democrats’ approach towards housing, planning, transport, and infrastructure.